Narendra Modi's visit to Melbourne for talks and cultural event with protests

 Conflicting information between sources:

-• The ABC states the event is at Docklands Stadium, while the Guardian states it is at Marvel Stadium
+- The ABC states the event is at Docklands Stadium, while the Guardian refers to Marvel Stadium for the event

 Source Articles